open5e/open5e/source/Spellcasting/spells_a-z/a/antipathysympathy.rst

 able to see it.
 When such a creature can see the target or comes within 60 feet of it, the creature must succeed on a Wisdom saving throw or use its movement on each of its turns to enter the area or move within reach of the target.
-When the creature has done so, it can’t willingly move away from the target.
+When the creature has done so, it can't willingly move away from the target.

 If the target damages or otherwise harms an affected creature, the